PlaidWeb/publ-site/content/manual/deploying/self-hosting.md

 To use this with Apache, you'll need `mod_proxy` installed and enabled.

-Next, you'll need to configure a vhost to forward your domain's traffic to the gunicorn socket.
+Next, you'll need to configure a vhost to forward your domain's traffic to the hypercorn socket.
 Here is a basic Apache configuration (e.g. `/etc/apache2/sites-enabled/100-example.com.conf`), showing how to configure both `http` and `https`:

 ```apache
 # http